 It was the famous sentence of Salahuddin Ayyubi which I like so much, and which is very much related to the current world.
 Crusade Series was written by the Asab Bin Hafiz which was a story of Yusuf ibn Ayyub, commonly known as Saladin Ayyubi who was born to parents of Kurdish ancestry in Tikrit, Iraq in 1137 AD.
-Since 2017, I stared to read “Crusade Series” where I have very deep experienced on Islam, Christianity, Jerusalem, Muslim civilization and history and of course, the warrior of Islam, Salahuddin Ayyubi.
+Since 2017, I started to read “Crusade Series” where I have very deep experience on Islam, Christianity, Jerusalem, Muslim civilization and history and of course, the warrior of Islam, Salahuddin Ayyubi.

 However, Saladin Ayubi was born into the Islamic world which at the time was in much turmoil.
 Almost all the major coastal towns on the East Mediterranean were captured and ruled by the Crusader invaders.
 Jerusalem (the claimed target of Crusaders) was of course already under foreign ruthless domination (World Bulletin, 2015).

 The Wars against Crusaders and the Capture of Jerusalem: A Great Warrior in Islam Needs No introduction